Nathaniel Macon: Buck Spring Plantation

-Macon and his wife made their home on Hubquarter Creek on their plantation known as "Buck Spring Plantation".
+Macon and his wife made their home on Hubquarter Creek on their plantation known as Buck Spring Plantation.
 Macon's father Gideon's will bequeathed to him lands on Shocco Creek and "Five hundred acres of Land lying and being on both sides of Hubquarter Creek".
 It was about 12 mi north of Warrenton, near Roanoke Rapids.
 His plantation grew to 1,945 acres, served by 70 slaves, with whom he often worked together in the fields, as well as serving as justice of the peace and a trustee of the Warrenton Academy.
 He raised thoroughbred race horses and had a pack of fox hounds, in 1819 hosting President Monroe for a hunt.

 Political life

 He served in the North Carolina Senate for Warren County in 1781, 1782, and 1784.

 Macon opposed the Constitution and spent his four decades in Congress making sure the national government would remain weak.
 He was for 37 years the most prominent nay-sayer in Congress—a "negative radical".
 It was said of him that during the entire term of his service no other members cast so many negative votes.
 "Negation was his word and arm."

 Thomas Jefferson (pictured) called Macon "the last of the Romans".

 He was rural and local-minded, and economy was the passion of his public career.
 "His economy of the public money was the severest, sharpest, most stringent and constant refusal of almost any grant that could be proposed."
 With him, "not only was ... parsimony the best subsidy—but ... the only one".

+Macon was reckoned by historian Henry Adams in 1889 to be "a typical homespun planter, honest and simple, erring more often in his grammar than in his moral principles...an ideal Southern republican, independent, unambitious, free from intrigue, true to his convictions, a kindly and honorable man..."

 He supported all of the foreign policies of Jefferson and Madison from 1801 to 1817.
 Macon detested Alexander Hamilton and the Federalist program.